October 19, 2024

 Comfort depends a lot on fit, use, and personal preference.
 In terms of feel, my favorite part of the Innox Pro is the way its uppers wrap around and over the top of my feet—much like the Sensifit uppers of Salomon hiking boots.
 For me, that's a snug and comfortable fit.
 Like all Lowas, the Innox Pro is firm underfoot, due to the brand's durable (and more expensive) PU midsoles.

-Some hikers will love the moderate flex and lighter build of the Innox Pro while some men and women will want sturdier or softer soles to feel less of the trail, especially when walking on rocks or roads.
+Some hikers will love the moderate flex and lighter build of the Innox Pro while some may want sturdier or softer soles to feel less of the trail, especially when walking on rocks or roads.
 I can see why some people find this boot super comfortable—and why some people wish it was thicker underfoot.
-I found it comfortable on softer, forest hikes but wanted more "float" and less "feel" on some gravely trails and hard-packed forest service roads.
-Moving forward, I'll be replacing this boot's stock insoles with Superfeet insoles to add some thickness and cushioning underfoot.
+I personally found it comfortable on softer, forest hikes but wanted more "float" and less "feel" on some gravely trails and hard-packed forest service roads.
+Moving forward, I'll be replacing this boot's stock insoles with Superfeet insoles to add some thickness and cushioning underfoot to match my personal preference.

 Fit

-In theory, Lowas aren't as narrow as most European brands.
+LOWAs supposedly aren't as narrow as most European brands.
 However, I had to size up more than normal to fit my moderately wide feet in the Innox Pro.
-Let's call its fit standard to slightly narrow.
-Hikers with wide feet (like me) may be able to wear them by sizing up a full size from their normal hiking size.
-My street size is usually 11.5, and most of my hiking boots are size 12 wide or 12.
+It runs smaller than most of my hiking boots with a standard to slightly narrow width.
+My street size is a 11.5, and most of my hiking boots are size 12 wide or 12.5.
 The Lowa Innox Pro GTX fits me pretty comfortably in a size 13.
 The narrower heel cup and cradling uppers prevent heel slippage and do a nice job of holding my feet in place.

 Weather Protection